Acknowledgements

 Editorial Acknowledgments

-This ebook was made possible by the Hunt Library and the Center for Teaching and Learning Excellence (CTLE) at Embry-Riddle Aeronautical University through its Open Education Initiative (OEI) to support student learning and reduce educational costs.
+This e-book was made possible by the Hunt Library and the Center for Teaching and Learning Excellence (CTLE) at Embry-Riddle Aeronautical University through its Open Education Initiative (OEI), which supports student learning and reduces educational costs.

 Editorial Team